arkarmoeandrew/ICT105-Quartet-MVP/docs/customer-questions.md

-# Customer Questions
+# Customer Discovery Questions

+## Project Title

+A Student Resource and Skill Sharing Platform for RSU

-## Target Respondents
+## Target Respondent

-RSU students who have experience borrowing, lending, sharing, or searching for academic resources, equipment, or peer assistance.
+RSU students who have experience searching for, borrowing, lending, or sharing academic resources, equipment, or peer support.

-## Interview Introduction

-Thank you for participating in this interview.
-The purpose of this interview is to understand how students currently access academic resources, equipment, and peer support within the university community.
+## Consent and Context

+1. May we ask you a few questions for our ICT105 course project?

+2. Your participation is voluntary.
+We will not collect unnecessary personal data.
+Is it okay if we take notes?

-## Current Behavior
+## Recent Experience

-1. Have you ever needed to borrow equipment, learning materials, or academic resources for your coursework or projects?
+3. Tell us about the last time you needed academic equipment, learning materials, or peer support for a course project.

-2. What types of resources did you need? (e.g., calculator, camera, textbook, Arduino kit, software, tutoring support)

-3. How did you usually find these resources?

-## Problems and Challenges

-4. What difficulties did you experience when trying to find these resources?
+4. What resource or support were you trying to find at that time?

-5. Have you ever been unable to complete a task efficiently because you could not access the required resource?
+5. What happened from start to finish?

+## Current Workaround

-6. How much time do you usually spend searching for equipment or assistance?
+6. How do you usually solve or manage this problem now?

-## Current Alternatives

-7. Which platforms or methods do you currently use to find resources or ask for help?
+7. What platforms, apps, people, or methods do you currently use?

-8. What are the limitations of these methods?
+8. What is difficult, slow, confusing, risky, or frustrating about the current method?

+## Pain Severity and Consequence

+9. How often does this problem happen?

+10. How serious is this problem on a scale of 1 to 5?
+Why?

+11. What happens if this problem is not solved?

-## Resource Sharing
+## Resource Sharing and Trust

-9. Do you own any equipment, resources, or skills that you would be willing to share with other students?
+12. Do you own any equipment, resources, or skills that you would be willing to share with other students?

-10. What concerns would you have about sharing your resources with others?
+13. What concerns would you have about lending items or offering help to other students?

-## Solution Validation

-11. Would you use a university-exclusive platform that allows students to lend equipment, offer skills, and request resources?

-12. What features would be most valuable to you in such a platform?

-13. Would student-email verification increase your trust in the platform?
+14. Would student-email verification make you feel safer using a student-only sharing platform?

-14. How likely would you be to recommend such a platform to other students?

-## Consent Statement
+## Closing

-Participation is voluntary.
-Responses will be used only for educational and project-development purposes.
+15. Is there anything else we should understand about this problem?

+16. May we use your anonymized response as part of our course project evidence?